menandmice/micetro_docs/guides/implementation/central_mssql.rst

 Configuring Connection Parameters
 """""""""""""""""""""""""""""""""

-If you're configuring MS SQL on a dedicated server, make sure to `enable the TCP/IP protocol with the SQL Configuration Manager <https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-or-disable-a-server-network-protocol?redirectedfrom=MSDN&view=sql-server-ver15>`_.

 .. _central-mssql-windows:

-Additionally, you'll need to `install an ODBC driver on the Central server to be able to use Microsoft SQL Server <https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15>`_.
+We recommend `installing an ODBC driver on the Central server to enhance your ability to use Microsoft SQL Server <https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15>`_.

 For Men&Mice Central on Windows
 ********************************